ashishguptaiitb/koreaidocs-linkinator/using.md

 ## How to configure

-Create a configuration file that suits your need.
+Create a configuration file that suits your needs.
 I use this [custom config file](linkinator.config.json).

+The tool looks for `linkinator.config.json` by default, so you may retain this default name for your config file as well.
+If you choose to have a different file name then use the `config` parameter to provide the path of your config file.

 ## Useful commands